Executive Summary

 Three Priorities

 Transition Centre defined three top priorities for the development of Resilient Communities.
-A page for each of these can be found at our
+A page for each of these can be found at our website.

 1. Learning and Leadership

 Each era of human history has its own form of leadership.
 The emerging leadership style of the twenty-first century is integral, holistic and comprehensive.
 It involves the capacity to see the larger view, to understand the dynamics of a social ecosystem, and to organize the fragmented disorder of daily experience into a methodical framework.
 It is locally focused and practical.
-A model of this form of leadership can be found at this
+A model of this form of leadership can be found at this link.
+An introduction to the first level of our program for personal development can be found in Self-Reliance: Achieving Personal Resiliency and Independence (Link).
+We have a resilience leadership bootcamp program.

 2. Resilient Communities

-As noted, Transition Centre is taking “resiliency” to a higher level.
-It is not about dealing with problems as they arise but rather forming a community able to rise above virtually any challenge.
+As noted, Transition Centre is taking “resilience” to a higher level.
+It is not about dealing with problems as they arise but rather forming a communal capacity to rise above virtually any challenge.
 It is about building a new, regenerative economy, a strong sense of community and the organizational capacity needed to achieve this.
-We have described a community as an ecosystem (
+We have described a community as an ecosystem (link).
+As such it is an integral system.

 3. Foodshed Strategy

-link.
+Listed third by my no means least is food.
+What is a foodshed and why is it important?
+Our reasoning can be found at this link.
 Foodshed Strategy is the cornerstone of resilient communities.
 It draws on resources already at hand.
 Revenues produced from local foods stay in the local economy and support continued development.

-Why a Blueprint
+Why A Blueprint

-The process requires a clear statement of a problem.
+The process requires a clear statement of problems.
 Albert Einstein, one of the greatest minds of the twentieth century, was asked what he would do if given one hour to solve a really important problem.
 He said he would spend 59 minutes defining the problem.
 Often, when the problem is clearly defined, the solution is apparent.
 And the energy spontaneously appears to mobilize planning, organization and execution.

 First Priority